andreorvalho/zombie_invasion/README.md

    ```
    {
     "age": [
       "A valid integer is required."
     ],
     "gender": [
       "This field may not be blank."
     ],
     "latitude": [
       "This field may not be blank."
     ],
     "longitude": [
       "This field may not be blank."
     ]
    }
    ```

+   500: When the system is down

 1.2.
 PUT '/survivors/id'